keeganmjgreen/3D-Printed-Sensors-Development-Platform/Preparing-Electrical-Contacts.md

    <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Cantilever-Taped-Down.jpg" style="zoom:67%;" /> \
    ​

 3. Using a flat blade, gently scratch the surface of the electrical contacts.
-The roughened surface will allow for better adhesion to silver paint or other adhesive.
+The roughened surface will allow for better adhesion to conductive paint or other adhesive.

    <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Cantilever-Roughened.jpg" style="zoom:67%;" /> \
    ​